rptb1/tammy-norie/rule/generic.rst

 stated, but it must be clear to the entire readership.
 Usually it should be stated.

-_`.justification-readership`: The main purpose of this rule is to support the `.clear`_ rule.
+_`.just.readership`: The main purpose of this rule is to support the `.clear`_ rule.
 Without it, “clarity” cannot be defined.

 The other purpose of this rule is to help people deal with “found” documents.
 Since anyone can identify the readership they know who to go to for an interpretation of the document.

-_`.justification-ref`: Statements must be easily referenced to support cross-referencing from other documents (see the `.sources`_ rule) and therefore checking for consistency between documents (see the `.other`_ rule).
+_`.just.ref`: Statements must be easily referenced to support cross-referencing from other documents (see the `.sources`_ rule) and therefore checking for consistency between documents (see the `.other`_ rule).
 Inconsistency between separate documents is a major source of